Christian countercult movement: Other technical terminology

-Since the 1980s, the term new religions or new religious movements has slowly entered into Evangelical usage alongside the word cult.
+Since the 1980s, the term "new religions" or "new religious movements" has slowly entered into Evangelical usage alongside the word "cult."
 Some book titles use both terms.

-The acceptance of these alternatives to the word cult in evangelicalism reflects, in part, the wider usage of such language in the sociology of religion.
+The acceptance of these alternatives to the word "cult" in evangelicalism reflects, in part, the wider usage of such language in the sociology of religion.

 Apologetics

-The term countercult apologetics first appeared in Protestant Evangelical literature as a self-designation in the late 1970s and early 1980s in articles by Ronald Enroth and David Fetcho, and by Walter Martin in Martin Speaks Out on the Cults.
+The term "countercult apologetics" first appeared in Protestant Evangelical literature as a self-designation in the late 1970s and early 1980s in articles by Ronald Enroth and David Fetcho, and by Walter Ralston Martin in Martin Speaks Out on the Cults.
+"Apologetics" was defined as the "the defence of the Christian faith on intellectual grounds" and was understood to mean any argument that religious belief was more rational than non-religious belief, and that Christianity was the most rational religious belief of all.
+In the context of the countercult movement, this meant that refuting non-Evangelical Protestant Christian religion was considered a vindication of Evangelical Christianity itself.
 A mid-1980s debate about apologetic methodology between Ronald Enroth and J. Gordon Melton, led the latter to place more emphasis in his publications on differentiating the Christian countercult from the secular anti-cult.
 Eric Pement urged Melton to adopt the label "Christian countercult", and since the early 1990s the terms has entered into popular usage and is recognized by sociologists such as Douglas Cowan.

 The only existing umbrella organization within the countercult movement in the United States is the Evangelical Ministries to New Religions (EMNR), founded in 1982 by Martin, Enroth, Gordon Lewis, and James Bjornstad.